 The new Uruguayan legal framework enables crowdfunding platforms to operation and establishes the option of startups to set up as simplified joint stock companies.

-Known as the "Entrepreneurs Law”, the legislation introduces the following main changes:
+Known as the "Entrepreneurs Law”, the legislation introduced the following main changes:

 1) It defines crowdfunding platforms as trading markets for public offering securities open to the direct participation of investors in small amount issues;